In 2025, Boris Nectoux and me are offering a PhD fellowship on the reflected McKean-Vlasov diffusions. Feel free to contact us if you are interested.

 \]

-where \(X_0\) is a random variable satisfying good properties.
+where \(X_0\) is a random variable satisfying good properties and where the integration involving the Brownian motion in the previous line is in the Itō sense.
 A classical example of such diffusion is the following:

 \[